-Applications are invited from suitably qualified candidates to join a four-year programme of research, entitled 'Co-producing actionable knowledge to strengthen cultural humility in Irish mental health services'.
-The research aims to co-produce an optimised model of cultural humility in mental health care, which is context responsive, implementable, and measurable.
+Applications are invited from suitably qualified candidates to join The CHUMS study (Cultural HUmility in Mental Health Services).
+The CHUMS study aims to co-produce an optimised model of cultural humility in mental health care, which is context responsive, implementable, and measurable.
 The appointed PhD candidate will be hosted in the School of Nursing, Psychotherapy & Community Health, Dublin City University and work under the supervision of the Principal Investigator Dr. Rebecca Murphy (DCU).
 Other members of the interdisciplinary and internationally esteemed research team include Prof Dawn Edge, Dr. Pat Bracken, Dr. Jon Salsberg, Prof Kwame MacKenzie, and Dr Byron Powell.

-We currently have a unique opportunity for the right candidate to avail of a full time PhD Scholarship incorporating an annual tax-free stipend of €19,000 for 4 years plus payment of EU tuition fees for 4 years, and laptop.
+We currently have a unique opportunity for the right candidate to avail of a full time PhD Scholarship incorporating an annual tax-free stipend of €25,000, payment of EU tuition fees, and laptop.
 Travel to training, conferences and activities of the research will also be supported.